nopnop2002/Arduino-STM32-CAN/stm32f407/README.md

 STM32F407 can use a Virtual COM port.
 If you enable Virtual COM port, you can use the USB port as a serial port.
 Basic Extended CAN(BxCan) and USB Support can be used at the same time.
+__When using the USB port, do not supply power from the ST-LINK module.__

 # Serial Output without Virtual COM port
 The output destination of Serial.print differs depending on the Board Part Number.